She Bangs: Commercial performance

 On October 29, 2000, "She Bangs" debuted and peaked at number three on the Australian Singles Chart.
 It spent 6 weeks in the top 10 of the chart, before slowly starting to decline on it, though lasted on the chart for a total of 15 weeks.
 The song was certified platinum by the Australian Recording Industry Association (ARIA), denoting shipments of over 70,000 copies in Australia.
 In New Zealand, the song debuted at number 31 on the singles chart, on October 15, 2000.
 The next week, the song rose 15 places to number 15, going on to reach its peak of number 2 on December 3 of that year.
 In the United Kingdom, "She Bangs" reached a peak of number three on November 4, 2000, similarly to the charts of other nations, and stayed on the UK Singles Chart for 15 weeks.
 The song was later certified silver by the British Phonographic Industry (BPI), indicating shipments of over 200,000 copies in the country.
-In continental Europe, it was most successful on the Italian and the Sverigetopplistan charts, on which the song peaked at number one.
+In continental Europe, it was most successful on the Italian and the Swedish charts, on which the song peaked at number one.
 Additionally, the song was certified gold by the Swedish Recording Industry Association (GLF), denoting sales of over 15,000 copies in Sweden.
 It was also successful in Spain, peaking at number two, while the song reached number three in Finland, number four in Norway, and number seven in Switzerland.
 In Latin America, the song peaked at number nine in both El Salvador and Guatemala, number five in Nicaragua, and number one in Argentina, Chile, and Uruguay.
 The song was also a chart topper in Hong Kong and South Africa.

 "She Bangs" debuted at number 38 on the US Billboard Hot 100 chart.
 After several weeks on the chart, the track reached its peak of number 12.
 As of January 2011, the track has sold over 152,000 digital copies in the United States and stands as Martin's second best-selling single, only behind "Livin' la Vida Loca".
-The Spanish version was more successful on the country's Hot Latin Songs and Tropical Songs charts, both of which it peaked at number one on, and became his fifth number one song on the former chart.
+The Spanish version was more successful on the country's Hot Latin Tracks and Tropical/Salsa Airplay charts, both of which it peaked at number one on, and became his fifth number one song on the former chart.
 The track further peaked at number two on the US Latin Pop Airplay chart and number eight on the Mainstream Top 40.
-On the Adult Top 40 and Hot Dance Club Songs charts, "She Bangs" peaked at numbers 24 and 27, respectively.
+On the Adult Top 40 and Dance Club Play charts, "She Bangs" peaked at numbers 24 and 27, respectively.
 The track was more successful in Canada, reaching number three on the Canada Top Singles chart.
 It experienced moderate chart success in Japan, peaking at number 58.